DecisionsDev/odm-container-samples/cross-component/deployexecute/README.md

 ## Expected result

-You should see traces similar to these:
-1. after the ruleapp deployment:
+1. After deploying the ruleset, you should see a confirmation message:

     ```
     {
     "id": "e51db153-bca2-49a8-8998-2b5e6c93f6cb",